Skip to main content

 Logging & Debugging

 The Foundation manager provides a customizable logger utility.
-The logger can be used in client application development, or it can be ignored.
+You can use the logger in client application development or ignore it.

 Usage

-We suggest you to create a OSLog instance providing subsytem and category, as per apple naming convention.
+We recommend you create an OSLog instance providing a subsystem and category, per Apple's naming convention.

 static let FLFoundationLog = FLFoundationFactory.logger(